wizeman/ARC/ocaml/README.md

 ## Source code structure

-The main code is in the `solve_missing_square.ml` file: https://github.com/wizeman/ARC/blob/solve/ocaml/solve_missing_square.ml
+The main code is in the `solve_missing_square.ml` file.

-It relies on a function for finding the largest rectangle filled with pixels of the same color, which can be found here: https://github.com/wizeman/ARC/blob/solve/ocaml/geom.ml
+It relies on a function for finding the largest rectangle filled with pixels of the same color, which can be found on the `geom.ml` file.
 This function looks complicated but is actually very simple (I'm sure it would look much shorter/simpler in Python, for instance).

-The I/O and JSON parsing code is here: https://github.com/wizeman/ARC/blob/solve/ocaml/util.ml
+The I/O and JSON parsing code is in the `util.ml` file.